ibm-cloud-docs/openwhisk/feeds_custom.md

 To set up a polling-based feed, the feed action takes the following steps when called for `CREATE`:

-1. The feed action sets up a periodic trigger with the desired frequency, by using the `whisk.system/alarms` feed.
+1. The feed action sets up a periodic trigger with a specific frequency, by using the `whisk.system/alarms` feed.
 2. The feed developer creates a `pollMyService` action that polls the remote service and returns any new events.
 3. The feed action sets up a *rule* *T -> pollMyService*.